simenandre/fiken-error-test/README.md

 ## Quickstart

-Get your personal Folio API key and the company slug, add it to a `.env` file, like so:
+Get your personal Fiken API key and the company slug, add it to a `.env` file, like so:

 ```
 FIKEN_API_TOKEN=your-key